ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 ### Scalability

-Capable of 4,500 transactions per second–an order of magnitude greater than existing blockchains.
+Capable of 4,500 transactions per second-an order of magnitude greater than existing blockchains.

 ### Security